Montpellier Health Tutoring: 2023–2024 Program

-A Year of Tutoring
+A Year in Tutoring

-At the Montpellier Health Tutoring Association (ATSM), we have been committed since 2006 to supporting first-year health students (PASS/LAS).
+At the Montpellier Health Tutoring Association (ATSM), we have been committed since 2006 to supporting first-year health sciences students (PASS/LAS).

 Supported in particular by grants from the Hérault Medical Association and the Faculty of Medicine, with whom we work closely, the support